rMieep/obituary-notifier/README.md

 ### Extension Points
 #### Undertaker
-This interface can be extended to provide an implementation for an specific undertaker.
+This interface can be extended to provide an implementation for a specific undertaker.
 The interface exposes two methods:

 * get_obituaries(): Fetches a list of obituaries from the undertaker
 * get_description(obituary): Fetches the description of an obituary from that undertaker